Dadasaheb Phalke: Legacy

 The Dadasaheb Phalke Award, for lifetime contribution to cinema, was instituted in his honour by the Government of India in 1969.
 The award is one of the most prestigious awards in Indian cinema and is the highest official recognition for film personalities in the country.
 A postage stamp bearing his likeness was released by India Post to honour him in 1971.
 An honorary award from the Dadasaheb Phalke Academy Mumbai was introduced in the year 2001, for lifetime achievement in Indian cinema.

 In popular culture

 In 2009, the Marathi film Harishchandrachi Factory, which was directed by theatre veteran Paresh Mokashi and depicts Dadasaheb Phalke's struggle in making Raja Harishchandra in 1913.
 It was also selected as India's official entry to the Academy Awards in the Best Foreign Language Film category.

-On 30 April 2018, Google honored the Indian producer for the 148th year of his birth.
+On 30 April 2018, Google honoured the Indian producer for the 148th year of his birth.
 The Google Doodle was featured in Canada, India, Australia, and New Zealand.